andresmechali/stuart-challenge/README.md

 - Split commits into smaller and more meaningful ones
 - Split styles into multiple files and use better naming for classes, or add styles-components
+- Change map position and zoom based on results